 A native of Brooklyn, NY, Dr. Gelbman attended the City University of New York’s Hunter College before heading south to the University of Virginia for her graduate degrees.
 Before coming to Wabash, she taught at Illinois State University for five years.
-In her free time, she enjoys weightlifting, genealogy, and road tripping.
+In her free time, she enjoys weightlifting, painting, and road tripping.

 Ph.D. in Government, University of Virginia (2008)